... With Short and Simple Workouts

 Creator of Bulletproof Hockey Hips

-Yunus Barisik, CSCS, is the Head Strength and Conditioning Coach for a men's professional hockey club and an elite junior hockey organization based in Espoo, Finland.
-He has trained hundreds of hockey players at the junior, college and pro levels, including NHL Draft picks and World Champions.
+Yunus Barisik, CSCS, specializes in making hockey players strong, fast and explosive.
+He has trained 500+ hockey players at the junior, college and pro levels, including NHL Draft picks and World Champions.

 References for Bulletproof Hockey Hips:

 Mölsä J, et al. Ice hockey injuries in Finland: A prospective epidemiologic study.
 American Journal of Sports Medicine.
 1997 Jul-Aug; 25(4):495-499.